mhe747/dawnboard/README.md

 # Welcome to the github of the BeagleSDR add-on board for the famous beagleboard-x15

-## AVR / FPGA / SDR FRONTEND / C2VERILOG   --   ALL IN ONE
+## AVR / FPGA / C2VERILOG / MATLAB SIMULINK / GNURADIO  --   ALL IN ONE

 Setup the standard ARM Cross-compiler Toolchain, since one may find some GCC7 compiler's issue with processor-sdk, I advise to use the version 6.4.
 ALL yocto arago project ipk packages sources for beagleboard-x15 based on processor-sdk-xx.xx.xx.xx-config